Herman Seidl is a Salzburg/Europe based freelance photographer and short-filmmaker.

 in Salzburg, Austria - a center dedicated to contemporary photography run by an artist collective.

-Salzburg, working for major Austrian newspapers.
-He continued with contributions to various magazines in
+working for major Austrian newspapers.
+He continued with contributions to various magazines in Austria, Germany and

-Department of Communication Science; since 2001 he is a permanent assistant professor at the Multi Media
+Communication Science; since 2001 he is a permanent assistant professor at the Multi Media Department of Salzburg

 From 2012 to 2017 he was part of the cultural advisory board to the government of Salzburg.

-program of the Salzburg College by Dieter Appelt, Thomas Joshua Cooper, Doug Stewart and especially Juan
+the Salzburg College by Dieter Appelt, Thomas Joshua Cooper, Doug Stewart and especially Juan Fontcuberta formed

 It's like translating the Cadavre Exquis (note: the Surrealists made collective drawings in which they hid what they had